nolanlawson/async-rect/README.md

 DEPRECATION NOTICE
 =====

 This library was built on faulty assumptions.
-You are better off calling `getBoundingClientRect()` inside of `requestAnimationFrame()`, which has essentially the same overhead while also avoiding frame delays and the cost of creating an IntersectionObserver, as [this benchmark](https://bl.ocks.org/nolanlawson/daa6100518e00f9354e04a6a6b09926e) demonstrates.
+You are better off calling `getBoundingClientRect()` inside of `requestAnimationFrame()`, which has essentially the same effect while avoiding the cost of creating an IntersectionObserver, as [this benchmark](https://bl.ocks.org/nolanlawson/daa6100518e00f9354e04a6a6b09926e) demonstrates.

 Original documentation follows.